Leasehold Advice

 Frequently Asked Questions

 Leasehold reform is the long-running programme of changes to the law governing leasehold flats in England and Wales.
-The aim is to put leaseholders in a stronger position against the freeholder: cheaper and easier lease extensions, lower ground rents, more rights to take over the management or buy the freehold, and a longer-term ambition to move new flats onto commonhold instead of leasehold.
+The aim is to put leaseholders in a stronger position against the freeholder: cheaper and easier lease extensions, lower ground rents, more rights to take over the management or buy the freehold and a longer-term ambition to move new flats onto commonhold instead of leasehold.
 The reform programme has been delivered in pieces rather than as one big Act, and some of the biggest changes have been passed by Parliament but are still waiting to come into force.

 The biggest headline parts of the 2024 Act are still on the shelf.
 Marriage value, which adds substantially to the cost of extending a lease that has dropped below 80 years or buying the freehold of a block with short leases, has not yet been abolished.
 The proposed statutory 990-year lease extension is not yet available.
 The wider valuation reforms (changes to capitalisation and deferment rates, abolition of hope value) have not commenced.
 The proposed cap on ground rents under existing leases remains a separate piece of policy that has not yet been enacted.
 None of these have a confirmed commencement date as of 2026.